MicrosoftDocs/customer-insights/ci-docs/data/sample-guide-predict-subscription-churn.md

    - **Subscription start date**: SubscriptionStartDate
    - **Subscription end date**: SubscriptionEndDate

-1. Enter optional information if applicable.
+1. Enter the following information for the web review activity:

-1. Create a relationship between *SubscriptionHistory:Subscription* and *eCommerceContacts:eCommerce* with **CustomerID** as the foreign key to connect the two tables.

-1. Save and run the activity.

-1. Add another activity called **WebReviews** and map its fields names to the corresponding fields:
-   - **Activity table**: Reviews:Website
+   - **Activity name**: WebReviews
-   - **Primary key**: ReviewId
    - **Timestamp**: ReviewDate
    - **Event activity**: ActivityTypeDisplay
    - **Additional detail**: ReviewRating

-   - **Activity type**: Review
+1. Create a relationship between *SubscriptionHistory:Subscription* and *eCommerceContacts:eCommerce* with **CustomerID** as the foreign key to connect the two tables.

 1. Create a relationship between *Website* and *eCommerceContacts* with **UserId** as the foreign key.

-1. Run the activity.
+1. Review your changes and then select **Create activities**.

 ## Task 4 - Configure the subscription churn prediction